-Citrix Hypervisor 8.0 is available to download from the Citrix Hypervisor Product Download page in the following package:
+Citrix Hypervisor 8.1 is available to download from the Citrix Hypervisor Product Download page in the following packages:

 - Always upgrade the pool master before upgrading any other hosts in a pool.

-- Ensure that you update your XenServer 7.1 to Cumulative Update 2 before upgrading to Citrix Hypervisor 8.0.
+- Ensure that you update your XenServer 7.1 to Cumulative Update 2 before attempting to upgrade to Citrix Hypervisor 8.1.

 Changing from the Long Term Service Release to the Current Release